9 Day – Peru gastronomy: Cusco and Lima food tour

 Location: Carmen Bajo, San Blas, Cusco.

 Green Point is a beloved vegetarian restaurant located in the heart of Cusco.
 This cozy, eco-friendly eatery offers a diverse menu with a focus on organic and locally sourced ingredients.
 Diners can choose from an array of vegetarian and vegan options, including tasty burgers, hearty quinoa bowls, and Andean-inspired dishes.
-The restaurant's sustainability practices and welcoming ambiance make it a must-visit for vegetarians in Cusco
+The restaurant's sustainability practices and welcoming ambiance make it a must-visit for vegetarians in Cusco. - Organika - Cusco.-

 Location: Calle Tandapata 294, Cusco.